egirlcatnip/dnd/mogelriket/mara.md

   - _Usage:_ Class feature
   - _Description:_:
   -
-    - `You release a cloud of smoke from your thurible, affecting creatures of your choice within range.`
+    - `Release a cloud of smoke from your thurible.`
-    - `Each target must make a CON saving throw minus your Spellcasting Ability.`
+    - `Each target must make a CON saving throw minus your Spellcasting Ability.` -
-    - `On success, the target gains 1d6 Inspiration and is protected of half of the following damage while the effect lasts.`
+    - `On success, the target gains 1d6 Inspiration and is protected of half of the following damage.`
-    - `On fail, the target suffers a bad trip — they do not gain Inspiration, have disadvantage on WIS saving throws, and their movement speed is halved for the duration.`
+    - `On fail, the target has disadvantage on WIS saving throws and has their movement speed halved.`
   - _Duration:_ 10 minutes or until rest
   - _Type:_ `Bonus Action`